codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-positioning-properties.md

 The `gang of 4` have no ample scope to their abilities.
 Eventhough we write their names thoudsand times, no change will be made to our webpages.

-In order to embrace the `gang of 4`, we need to wake their leader up by changing value of the [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext") property.
+In order to free the `gang of 4`, we need to wake their leader up by changing value of the [position](https://www.w3schools.com/cssref/pr_class_position.asp "ext") property.